 Another important difference is that financial coaches are not licensed to provide financial advice like advisors are.
 Therefore they cannot provide specific product recommendations.
 Coaches can provide basic advice on the concept of investing, but they cannot recommend how to allocate your assets.
 They can suggest saving money in a high-interest savings account, but they can’t recommend a particular account.

-Coaching also differs from advising in that coaching tends to be a limited time arrangement, with the goal of helping the client to achieve financial literacy and learn to manage their own finances.
-Advising, on their other hand, is an ongoing relationship in which the advisor meets with their client once or twice a year and continually manages their financial portfolio for them.
+Coaching also differs from advising in that coaching tends to be a limited-time arrangement, to help the client to achieve financial literacy and learn to manage their finances.
+Advising, on the other hand, is an ongoing relationship in which the advisor meets with their client once or twice a year and continually manages their financial portfolio for them.

 How to Become a Financial Coach